zhuchichi56/OpenClaw-RL/openclaw-test/README.md

 1. Write 36 GSM8K problems to `homework/0.txt` through `homework/35.txt` in the workspace.
 2. For each problem, run a multi-turn conversation where the student LLM asks the OpenClaw agent to solve it.
 3. Print a summary of how many problems were completed within the turn limit.
+4. Return a [results.txt](https://github.com/Gen-Verse/OpenClaw-RL/blob/main/openclaw-test/results.txt) which records the OpenClaw's first output in each session.

 ### Step 4: Run the Teacher Test